 The academy’s curriculum explores and facilitates knowledge production around urban media art between theory, practice and network:

-– global histories of urban media art and related aesthetic domains; theories of urbanity, architecture, media aesthetics and urban ecologies; philosophies on space, time and perception; image science and theories of neuroscience and psychology; curatorial theory, approaches and inquiry; and methodologies for artistic research.
+– global histories of urban media art and related domains; theories of urbanity, architecture, media aesthetics, and urban ecologies; philosophies on space, time and perception; theories off image science, neuroscience, and psychology; curatorial theory, approaches, and inquiry; and methodologies for artistic research.

-– from conceptualisation to practical realisation of an artwork or exhibition; hands-on learning of creative technologies and coding; artistic research and artistic, creative, technological and curatorial practice; methodologies of sociology, ethnography; design methodologies of co-design, prototyping and design thinking.
+– from conceptualisation to practical realisation of an artwork; hands-on learning of creative technologies and coding; artistic, creative, and curatorial research and practice; methodologies of sociology and ethnography; methodologies of co-design, prototyping and design thinking.

 – methodologies for art creation, curatorial practice and creative city making in a networked reality in perspective of sharing cultures and economies.